 - Do you want to use the literary characters "ɑɡ" instead of the typographic characters "ag".
 These and other character preferences can be selected if using one of the SIL fonts with font features enabled.

 - When a project is brand new, there aren't a lot of settings that can be set in concrete.

 - As the project matures, some of the inventories begin to make sense.

 - Make corrections to the rules or text as necessary

-Begin setting up the inventories
+Begin setting up inventories (when you have some text data)

 - Characters Inventory: Either combine letters with diacritics or display characters separately.

 - Punctuation Inventory

 - Select Show sequences to view sequences of punctuation characters.